demonixis/C3DE/README.md

         terrain.Renderer.Material = new StandardMaterial(this);
         terrain.Renderer.Material.MainTexture = Content.Load<Texture2D>("Textures/terrain");
 		Add(terrain);

+		// Bloom Post Process
+		var bloomPass = new BloomPass();
+		bloomPass.Settings = new BloomSettings("Bloom Custom", 0.15f, 1f, 4.0f, 1.0f, 1f, 1f);
+		Add(bloomPass);
     }
 }
 ```

 ### What's next ?
-- Post processing
+- Post processing (manager to allow chaining)
 - More light types (Spot, Area)
 - Multipass lighting
-- Instancing
+- Multipass material
 - Collision management
+- Network (There are a branch for that)
-- Editor
+- Editor (Here too)

+### Supported Platforms
+- Android*
+- Windows (DirectX, OpenGL**)
+- Windows Store Apps
+- Linux**

+* Android development require a Xamarin license for deploy to your device.
+** It's working but there are no "official" support at this time.

 ### Requirement
-You need a fresh copy of the MonoGame assembly (OpenGL or DirectX).
+You need a fresh copy of the MonoGame assembly.

-MIT License
+### Licence

+C3DE use licenced under the MIT License, please take your time to read the LICENSE file for more informations.